wertstahl/THE402/README.md

 On- or Offline usage is optional.
 Usage is free of charge.<br>
 <br>
 <i>Notice: be aware that mobile use might generate some traffic<br>
 on your device.
-Probably 270MB/h on low quality.
+Probably 64MB/h on normal quality.
 (In comparison,<br>
 one hour of 720p youtube video generates 1,5GB of traffic.)</i><br>

 ## License